jjohannes/gradle-project-setup-howto/README.md

 For example:

 ```
+plugins {
-plugins { id("org.example.gradle.component.library") } // This is a 'library'
+    id("org.example.gradle.component.library") // This is a 'library'
+    id("org.example.gradle.feature.publish")   // Build feature only in this 'library' Module
+}

 dependencies {
     api(projects.coruscant)     // Depends on another Module of our project